 Afghanistan’s extractive industry is governed by the 2014 Mineral Law and the Hydrocarbons Law of 2009.

-According to the 2013 EITI Report, the 2014 Mineral Law was designed to improve the governance of the sector and improve the confidence of potential investors.
+According to the 2014-2015 EITI Report, the 2014 Mineral Law was designed to improve the governance of the sector and improve the confidence of potential investors.
 In particular it remedied a previous situation where exploration licenses could not be turned to production licenses.
 The law prohibits elected politicians and senior government officials from acquiring mining contracts.
-As the report also notes, “perceived deficiencies in the law have been noted including the absence of transparency in the bidding process and allocation of licenses, of the requirement that contracts be published in full, and of clear penalties for violations of the law.”

 The Hydrocarbons Law of 2009 was written specifically to encourage private investment in the sector.
 It states that contracts must be awarded subject to the completion of a public, transparent and competitive tender process managed by the Ministry of Mines and Petroleum.
 In the event of a tie between two bidding companies, the law favours the bidder with an Afghan partner.

 The 2014-2015 EITI Report is a good source of information on these issues, including state participation in the extractive sector and artisanal and small-scale mining.